 - submit a travel notification to the Ministry for Foreign Affairs

 - find out if you need any vaccinations.

 If you are a Finnish citizen, you can travel to all Nordic countries without a passport.
 However, if asked, you will always have to be able to prove your identity and nationality, even in the Nordic countries.

-You can also travel to the following countries using an ID card issued by the police instead of a passport: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Switzerland and the United Kingdom.
+You can also travel to the following countries using an ID card issued by the police instead of a passport: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain and Switzerland.

 Note that you cannot use your driving licence as an identity card when travelling to a foreign country.